Both Literary and Eye Witnesses

 The Epic of Gilgamesh is an epic poem from ancient Mesopotamia, regarded as the earliest surviving notable literature and the second oldest religious text, after the Pyramid Texts.
 Its flood story is contained on the 11th cuneiform tablet in a series relating to the Gilgamesh epic.
 The flood tablet as it is sometimes called, related a story of a great flood that destroyed most of mankind.
 According to the tablet the boat came to rest on the top of Mount Nisir.
 This mountain is supposedly the mountain known today as Pir Omar Gudrun, near the city Sulaymaniyah in Iraqi Kurdistan.
 The name may mean "Mount of Salvation".

 Some argue that the bible borrowed this story to make the Noah story.
 One must only read it to see the many difference in the account to ascertain that the two stories and far from similar.
+Within the Sumerian tablets you will find not one version but two of the flood story, both with different accounts.
+In one account the Ark is round and in another it is a square.
+Yet in the bible account its a rectangle.
 Please note that in history just because a story is written down later than another, it will not make the latter any less authentic or untrue.
 Particularly when the narratives are so different!

 The Sumerian Deluge Tablet Written 1800 BCE